mndillon/toki-pona-nanpa-linja-n/examples.md

 ### “The meeting is at 14:30”

 14 → wapon<br>
-30 → tonon<br>
+30 → winon<br>

 **nanpa-linja-n:**
-tenpo suno la ni li lon tenpo wapon pokala tonon.
+tenpo suno la ni li lon tenpo wapon pokala winon.

 ### “It is 7:05”